meganlockette/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-This is my portfoli, where my most special creations are showcased.
+This is my portfolio, where my most special creations are showcased.
+This portfolio is composed of apps that were developed